axibase/atsd-use-cases/how-to/docker/README.md

 ## Build Failures

-Build failures come in different flavors - some are caused by human error while others occur are due to infrastructure changes outside of our control.
+Build failures come in different flavors - some are caused by human error while others occur due to infrastructure changes outside of our control.
 Your team needs to fix these failure regardless of the cause.

 Human Error: